GenericMappingTools/gmt/doc/rst/source/grdmath.rst

    The operator **LDISTG** is a version of **LDIST** that operates on the GSHHG data.
 Instead of reading an ASCII file, it directly accesses one of the GSHHG data sets as determined by the **-D** and **-A** options.

 #.
+The operator **POINT** reads a ASCII table, computes the mean x and mean
+   y values and places these on the stack.
+If geographic data then we use the mean 3-D vector to determine the mean location.

+#.
 The operator **PLM** calculates the associated Legendre polynomial
    of degree L and order M (0 <= M <= L), and its argument is the sine of